Find out the top things to do in Costa Rica including ziplining through the cloud forest and hiking to waterfalls, to seeing incredible wildlife.

 I have such happy memories of my time in Costa Rica!
 I ziplined, hiked, drank tasty local coffee, listened to Reggae on the Caribbean side and spotted sloths, monkeys, toucans and more!
-It was the outdoorsy wonderland I hoped it’d be, and it’s one country that is firmly back on my list of places to revisit.
+It was the outdoorsy wonderland I hoped it’d be, and it’s a country that since first writing this post, I’ve revisited!
+Don’t worry – I’ve updated the post since with even more travel tips and a few more of the best places to visit in Costa Rica.

 Embrace The Pura Vida Life